solo45/Powerscript/README.md

 ## This project is no longer supported

-### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
-PowerSploit is comprised of the following modules and scripts:
+### Powerscript is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
+Powerscript is comprised of the following modules and scripts:

 ## CodeExecution